dlxfox/auto_star/README.md

 > [!NOTE]
 > 1. This script is designed to be run on a local machine without cloning the repository.
 > 2. Runing with `python -c "curl -s URL"` is recommended, because it avoids the need to clone the repository and keep your token private :)
-> 3. ⚠️ We detach the paper source from this repository, and get the paper source from [dlxfox/read_papers](https://github.com/dlxfox/read_papers) repository, so you can also contribute to the paper list by opening a pull request to [dlxfox/read_papers](https://github.com/dlxfox/read_papers).
+> 3. ⚠️ We detach the paper source from this repository, and get the paper source from [dlxfox/read_papers](https://github.com/dlxfox/read_papers) repository, so you can contribute to the paper list by opening a pull request to [dlxfox/read_papers](https://github.com/dlxfox/read_papers).

 ### 1. Creating a personal access token (classic)
 Before running the script, you need to create a personal **access token (classic)** by navigating to [https://github.com/settings/tokens/new](https://github.com/settings/tokens/new).
 Select scopes `repo` to star public and private repositories.